KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 In each case, two sovereign fields form a Structured Pair through which centropic synthesis becomes operative.
 The Sacred Marriage preserves the Non-Fusion Axiom — the two fields remain distinct in their union; what emerges is a third reality (offspring, blessing, civilization, restored Land) that did not exist before the lawful Nexus was formed.

 **Harmonic Exchange:** After Inanna's return from her Declivation, Dumuzid bears a portion of the return-cost through his alternating residence in the underworld.
 This is the Spiral mechanism of the return arc — lawful substitution where another carries part of the structural pressure that the returning essence cannot bear alone.
-The seasonal manifestation (Dumuzid descending in summer, returning in spring, alternating with Geshtinanna) maps the centropic descent-return arc onto the natural-world cycle.
+The seasonal manifestation (Dumuzid declivating in summer, returning in spring, alternating with Geshtinanna) maps the centropic declivation-return arc onto the natural-world cycle.

 This is the same operator articulated in Persephone's myth (six months in the underworld, six months above), in the Christ-as-substitutionary-redemption pattern in Christian theology, and in any narrative where one essence carries part of another's return-cost through lawful exchange.
 The structural distinction from IL₄ IDL coercive blood-covenant binding is critical: Harmonic Exchange is voluntary, lawful, and produces continued embodied generative cycles; coercive blood-binding is extractive and produces the IL cascade's dependency on continued tribute.